dfki-ric/pytransform3d/doc/source/rotations.rst

     have to concatenate them with :math:`R_2 \cdot R_1`.
 We can also express the second rotation in terms of a local, body-fixed coordinates by :math:`R_1 \cdot R_2`, which means :math:`R_1` defines new coordinates in which :math:`R_2` is applied.
-Note that this only applies to the passive transformation convention that we use here.
+Note that this applies to both passive and active rotation matrices.

 **Pros**